-The Computer Science curriculum provides an introduction to the field and facilitates successful transfer to a four-year program.
-Students learn to construct, verify and implement systems by writing and running programs in standard programming languages.
-The program also provides a broad background in science and the humanities and integrates principles of mathematics.
+In this program, students learn to construct, verify, and implement systems by writing and running programs in standard programming languages.
+The program also provides a broad background in the humanities and integrates principles of mathematics.

 If you are planning to pursue a bachelor's degree in computer science, Northampton's associate's degree program can be an affordable way to start.
 Our program parallels the first two years of standard four-year computer science degree programs.
 By working closely with your advisor, you can plan your course of study to ensure that you will enter the transfer school of your choice prepared to complete your degree.

 In addition to providing a foundation of knowledge in the field, the Computer Science curriculum also offers an introduction to general education classes that students would encounter in a four-year program.
 Courses such as College Success provide the tools students need to thrive in academics at Northampton and beyond.
 Computer Science-specific classes include Data Structure, Discrete Mathematics, and Computer Organization.

 Graduates of Northampton’s Computer Science program walk away with a comprehensive understanding of computer hardware that is needed to critically interpret technical information, and the nature, characteristics, and design issues of contemporary computing systems.
 While in the program, students utilize critical thinking skills to evaluate computing issues and explore options for solutions.
 They then implement those ideas to successfully solve programming problems.